MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 - Skills support user authentication; however, user authentication is local to the skill and cannot be transferred to another bot.
 - Skills can work with both the Bot Framework adapter and custom adapters.

+This diagram shows some of the possible permutations.

 ![Block diagram](./media/skills-block-diagram.png)

 <!--TBD: - Skills support proactive messaging. -->